tinoMukaro/tinoMukaro/README.md

 I'm a creative and dedicated developer with a love for building intuitive, functional, and impactful web applications.
 I enjoy working with modern web technologies, turning ideas into reality with clean, maintainable code.
-When I'm not coding, you can find arguing on X.
+When I'm not coding, you can find me arguing on X.

 ##  About Me